GYN Doctors serving Virginia Beach, Chesapeake, Norfolk & Portsmouth

 National Bladder Health Month

-November is National Bladder Health Month and Dr. Rebecca Ryder recently conducted a free public seminar in support of it.
-During that seminar, Dr. Ryder realized the large amount of myths and misinformation people still have about this health issue.
-Since 2004, our GYN doctors in Gynecology Specialists have been helping women with bladder problems that include urinary incontinence, overactive bladder, and bladder cancer.
-We encourage you to read the following article from the Urology Care Foundation and to contact our GYN Clinic with any questions at (757) 312-8221 or email@example.com.
+November is National Bladder Health Month, a good time to focus on a topic that is often ignored.
+As our Gyn doctors talk with patients, we realize the large amount of myths and misinformation women have about this health issue.
+We encourage you to read the following article from the Urology Care Foundation and to contact our GYN Clinic with any questions at (757) 312-8221.
+Since 2004, our GYN doctors have been helping women with bladder problems that include urinary incontinence, overactive bladder, and bladder cancer.
 We care for women and teens from Virginia Beach, Chesapeake, Norfolk, Portsmouth, Eastern Shore, Hampton Roads and North Carolina.

 While many of us are not always thinking about our bladder health, this month serves as a reminder to get the facts about common bladder health problems and to take an active role in taking care of our health.